Crawfish Facts and FAQs

 I'm ordering crawfish for an upcoming event.
 What is the recommended amount of crawfish per person?

-The standard guideline is three pounds per person ... the "average" person that is.
+The standard guideline is three pounds per person ... for the "average" person that is.
 This recommendation is based on serving the crawfish with corn and potatoes.
+Some long-time crawfish diners may consume up to five pounds.

 How in the world do I boil crawfish?